Search in medicinals

 Channel entry: Stomach and intestines channels.

-cold phlegm; wheezing and panting; malarial disease; intermittent dysentery; hemorrhoids; scrofula; galloping gān of the teeth and gums;
+Actions and indications: Eliminates phlegm and interrupts malaria; kills worms, and eliminates malign flesh.
+Treats cold phlegm; wheezing and panting; malarial disease; intermittent dysentery; hemorrhoids; scrofula; galloping gān of the teeth and gums;

 Notes: Crude arsenic is either red or white in color, referred to as

-Product Description: This is arsenolyte ore, or nowadays processed arsenopyrite or realgar.
+Product description: This is arsenolyte ore, or nowadays processed arsenopyrite or realgar.

 Quality: There are two forms, white and red.
 Red arsenic is most commonly used and is best mottled with white, yellow, and brown.

-Product Area: Jiāngxī, Húnán, Guìzhōu, Guǎngdōng.
+Production area: Jiāngxī, Húnán, Guìzhōu, Guǎngdōng.

 Etymology: The name pī shí 砒石, a stone that is as fierce as a pí 貔, a mythical bearlike beast.